Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Discussion

-Next, we employ the symmetrical mirror TPs in holographic projection GI.
+Next, we employ the above symmetrical mirror TPs in holographic projection GI.
 The 0-1 amplitude transmitting letter "N" is placed to the left half of the reconstruction pattern.
-Here, the TS is the experimentally measured signals which comes from the total light intensity at the left half region of the reconstruction pattern.
-Thus, when the RS is acquired from the left half region, such as the experimental reconstruction pattern, computational reconstruction pattern and TP, the imaging result is termed an self-correlated ghost image.
-Conversely, RS comes from the right region that yields a cross-correlated ghost image.
+Here, the TS is the experimentally measured signals which come from the total light intensity transmitting through the detected object "N" at the left half region of the reconstruction pattern.
+Thus, when the RS is acquired from the left half region, the imaging result is termed an self-correlated ghost image.
+In contrast, RS comes from the right region, which yields a cross-correlated ghost image.
 Figure~\ref{07CopyCaseImage} presents three kinds of experimental holographic projection GI (CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$) after 10,000 iterations.
-According to detected region of TS and RS, each category includes four results: positive mirror self-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(a1)-\ref{07CopyCaseImage}(a3), positive mirror cross-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(b1)-\ref{07CopyCaseImage}(b3), negative mirror self-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(c1)-\ref{07CopyCaseImage}(c3) and negative mirror cross-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(d1)-\ref{07CopyCaseImage}(d3), respectively.
+According to detected region of TS and RS and the TP category, each holographic projection GI scheme includes four results: positive mirror self-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(a1)-\ref{07CopyCaseImage}(a3), positive mirror cross-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(b1)-\ref{07CopyCaseImage}(b3), negative mirror self-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(c1)-\ref{07CopyCaseImage}(c3), and negative mirror cross-correlated ghost images shown in Figs.~\ref{07CopyCaseImage}(d1)-\ref{07CopyCaseImage}(d3), respectively.
 To effectively display the imaging results, two color bars are employed for display.
 As we can see, those experimental results demonstrate the positive and negative copies of ghost image.
 What's more, even if the low visibility of the valley of cross-correlated HBT bunching effect, the negative mirror cross-correlated ghost image in Fig.\ref{07CopyCaseImage} (d3) by CHGI-$\mathbb{T}$ scheme exhibits noise resistance.